Horticulture

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Class H1 Novice Honey – One Jar of honey, 227g/8oz minimum, any size or shape
+Class H1 Novice Honey – One jar of honey, 227g/8oz minimum, and size or shape

 Class H3 Two Jars of Light Honey